tlaplus/CommunityModules/README.md

 Just copy & paste the snippet, the operators or the set of modules you are interested in.

 Alternatively, you can download a [library archive](https://github.com/tlaplus/CommunityModules/releases) and add it to TLC's or the Toolbox's *TLA+ library path*.
 The advantage of the library archive is that TLC will evaluate an operator faster if the operator comes with a (Java) implementation (see e.g. [SequencesExt.Java](https://github.com/tlaplus/CommunityModules/blob/master/modules/tlc2/overrides/SequencesExt.java)).
 Run TLC with ```-DTLA-Library=/path/to/lib/archive``` or add the library archive to the Toolbox (```File > Preferences > TLA+ Preferences > TLA+ library path locations```).
+The latest release is at the stable URL https://github.com/tlaplus/CommunityModules/releases/latest/download/CommunityModules.jar.

 Being a community-driven repository puts the community in charge to check the validity and correctness of submissions.
 The maintainers of this repository will try to keep this place in order, but we can't guarantee the quality of the modules and therefore cannot provide any assistance on eventual malfunctions.